Lai Ching-te: Mayor of Tainan (2010–2017)

-Premier (2017–2019)
+Premiership (2017–2019)

 In September 2017, Premier Lin Chuan tendered his resignation to President Tsai Ing-wen, which was reluctantly accepted.
-A recent poll showed Lin's approve rating to be a mere 28.7%, with 6 in 10 respondents dissatisfied with the performance of his cabinet.
+A recent poll showed Lin's approval rating to be a mere 28.7%, with 6 in 10 respondents dissatisfied with the performance of his cabinet.
 On 5 September, President Tsai announced at a press conference that Lai would become the country's next head of the Executive Yuan.

-Lai took office on 8 September as the 49th Premier of the Republic of China.
+Lai took office on 8 September as the 49th Premier of Taiwan.
 Following Lai's appointment as premier, Tsai's approval ratings reached 46%, rebounding by more than 16 points since August.
 Lai made his first appearance as premier at the Legislative Yuan on 26 September, where he stated "I am a political worker who advocates Taiwan independence" but that "We are already an independent sovereign nation called the Republic of China.
 We don't need a separate declaration of independence".
 Lai has appeared to have moderated his position on Taiwanese independence particularly when he proposed the idea of "being close to China while loving Taiwan" in June 2017.
 He also expressed no desire to run against Tsai Ing-wen in the 2020 presidential election.
 On 28 September, the New Party called on the KMT to join it in filing a formal complaint against the Premier for sedition.

 In October 2017, it was reported that Lai had garnered the approval of 68.8 percent of respondents in a survey, while 23 percent expressed dissatisfaction.
 However, critics say that his popularity may not last, due to his rapid reversal of his position on the issue of Taiwanese independence.
-However, on 20 October, Lai in response to General Secretary Xi Jinping's comments on the one China policy and the 1992 consensus at the 19th National Congress of the Chinese Communist Party, Lai said that the Taiwanese government, following the directives of Tsai Ing-wen, would fulfill its promise of not changing the status quo between the two neighbors and not ceding before pressure from Beijing, which comes in the form of military intimidation and an international blockade.
+However, on 20 October, in response to General Secretary Xi Jinping's comments on the one China policy and the 1992 consensus at the 19th National Congress of the Chinese Communist Party, Lai said that the Taiwanese government, following the directives of Tsai Ing-wen, would fulfill its promise of not changing the status quo between the two neighbors and not ceding before pressure from Beijing, which comes in the form of military intimidation and an international blockade.

-In November 2018, Lai tendered his resignation to the president, after the ruling DPP was trounced in local elections.
+In November 2018, Lai tendered his resignation to the president, after the ruling DPP performed poorly in local elections.
 Lai agreed to remain in office to help stabilize the government until the general budget was cleared by the Legislative Yuan in January 2019.
 Lai's cabinet resigned on 11 January 2019 and Su Tseng-chang was appointed as new premier.